 1. Setting boundaries: This means deciding in advance how much time you’re going to spend on a particular activity and sticking to that limit.
 By setting boundaries, you can prevent yourself from forgetting daily responsibilities.

-2. Use time management tools: Apps like Todoist and Finch offer ways to organize your tasks, and they can send you reminders throughout the day at set times.
+2. Use time management tools: Apps can offer ways to organize your tasks, and they can send you reminders throughout the day at set times.

 3. Explore new skills or interests: Expanding your interests or hobbies can help provide a broader range of options to engage your focus.
 This may help reduce the likelihood of becoming stuck in one hobby or interest.